 Yes.
 In mixed channel configurations (width less than 6 meters), the combination of our thermal and magnetic sensors makes it possible to isolate metal masses from simple heat flows.
 We can thus distinguish a vehicle from a bicycle or a pedestrian to offer you refined mobility data.

-No Our philosophy is to provide you with volume and attendance data that is simple, reliable and useful for the development of your public spaces.
+No. Our approach is to provide simple, reliable volume data useful for managing and developing your public spaces.
 Verdilo does not make a detailed classification by type of vehicle (truck vs car) and does not record speeds per km/h.
 It is a mobility analysis tool, not a traffic control tool.

-To guarantee an exceptional autonomy of up to 2 years on battery (or total autonomy in a solar version), the box does not transmit data in real time.
-Information is sent automatically and securely to your Reports platform every 12 hours, which is ideal for calmly analyzing traffic dynamics.
+To maintain battery life of up to 2 years (or unlimited autonomy with the solar version), the sensor does not transmit data continuously.
+Data is sent automatically and securely to your Reports dashboard every 12 hours — sufficient for analysing traffic patterns, seasonal trends and daily usage

 Our sensors, by default, transmit data every 12 hours.
 This frequency can be set on request.
 However, if the transmission frequency is increased, this will have consequences on the autonomy of the meter.
 In fact, we also have a manual data recovery solution for sites that do not have a connection, guaranteeing reliable data tracking, even in isolated locations or without a network.